Neal S. Young: Professional work

 Young joined the U.S. Public Health Service in 1973 and worked at the NIH in the laboratories of Christen Anfinsen (in the immunochemistry of hemoglobin) and Arthur Nienhuis (in globin gene regulation).
 He directed the first multicenter clinical trial using antithymocyte globulin for the treatment of aplastic anemia in the United States.
 This therapy is now the standard treatment for the disease worldwide.
 He is credited with contributing to understanding the pathophysiology of the disease as immune-mediated and with developing immunotherapy for aplastic anemia that has dramatically improved survival rates for the disease.
-Prior to the introduction of immunotherapy in the early 1980s, the disease was largely fatal with survival rates around 10% one year following the diagnosis, whereas now survival rates are estimated to be 80% or more.
-In 2012 he was awarded a Samuel J. Heyman Service to America Medal in Science and Environment.
+In the early 1980s, the disease was largely fatal with survival rates around 10% one year following the diagnosis, whereas now survival rates are 90% or better.

-He also made significant contributions to the understanding of parvovirus B19 infection in hematopoietic cells; he identified the erythrocyte antigen P (globoside) as the cell receptor for parvovirus B19 and that P antigen deficiency confers resistance to parvovirus B19 infection.
-Young also characterized the subsequent hematologic manifestations in patients with sickle cell disease or immune deficient individuals.
-More recently, he developed a vaccine against parvovirus B19 infection that is currently under trial.
+He also made major contributions to the understanding of parvovirus B19 infection.
+He identified the erythrocyte antigen P (globoside) as the cell receptor for parvovirus B19 and that P antigen deficiency confers resistance to parvovirus B19 infection.
+Young characterized the subsequent hematologic manifestations in patients with sickle cell disease immune deficient individuals.
+He developed a candidate recombinant vaccine against parvovirus B19 infection.

+In the 1990s, Young initiated and implemented a formal epidemiologic study of aplastic anemia in Thailand, which revealed a much higher incidence rate than in the West.
+Coincidentally, he established a teaching program an NHLBI-sponsored teaching program in Vietnam, for which he later received a Government of Vietnam Service to the People Award.

-In 2005, he and his postdoctoral fellow, Rodrigo Calado, described for the first time in humans mutations in the telomerase gene, TERT, residing among patients with aplastic anemia.
-This work demonstrated an inherited pattern for apparently acquired aplastic anemia and indicated that deficiency in telomerase genes cause telomere shortening, reduced hematopoietic stem cell function, and bone marrow failure.
+In 2005, he and his postdoctoral fellow, Rodrigo Calado, described the first mutations in the telomerase gene, TERT, in patients with aplastic anemia.
+Deficiency in telomerase genes causes telomere shortening, reduced hematopoietic stem cell function, and bone marrow failure.
 He later found that telomerase mutations also are a risk factor for acute myeloid leukemia and hepatic liver cirrhosis.

-He has published over 500 scientific articles, original research as well as reviews, which span basic molecular and cell biology, clinical research, and epidemiology and are highly cited.
-An article addressing the economics of scientific publishing in PLoS Medicine attracted media attention.

-He is a co-editor for Seminars in Hematology and has written or edited a number of monographs and textbooks in hematology.
+In his most recent work, he has pioneered single cell genomic studies in bone marrow failure diseases, and is part of the VEXAS (Vacuoles, E1 enzyme, X-linked, Autoinflammatory Syndrome) discovery team at NIH.